martin-eden/contents/README.md

       Automatically place LDoc comments in Lua source file.

-      Mostly POC, I'm not using auto-documenters as a class.
+      Mostly POC, I'm not using auto-documenters as a class of tools.
       Used AST from my code formatter to locate places where to insert documentation comments.

     * [Command-line generator for lcf](https://github.com/martin-eden/lcf_params_gui)